motion/orbit/projects/blog/src/pages/update-one/index.md

 _Note: this is for early insiders, please don't share the link.
 I'll go into some more detailed product and distribution plans._

 I'm really excited to start talking about Orbit.
-It's under intense development for a while now, so it feels great to put it into the world.
+It's been in intense development for a while now, so it feels great to put it into the world.

 First, the good stuff.
 An early build is now [available for download](/releases).
 We've pushed hard to get it to usable for feedback, but be warned it's alpha quality.